-Shelter Works buildings are very energy efficient, with tight joints and high-quality building composite structure.
-The chart to the left shows the R-Values of the foam alone; the actual R-Value of the shelter could be much higher, depending on the number of openings, vents, fans, etc.
+Shelter Works buildings are energy efficient, with tight joints and a high-quality building composite structure.
+The chart to the left shows the R-Values of the foam alone; the actual R-Value of the shelter can change depending on foam thickness and the number of openings, vents, fans, etc.

 Case StudyNeed Internal Walls?